Home Improvement

 Step 4: Smoothing and Finishing

-• Apply Additional Layers: Depending on the desired finish and ceiling condition, you might need to apply multiple layers.
-Allow each layer to set before adding the next.
+• Apply additional layers: Depending on the desired finish and roof position, you may need to apply several layers.

 Step 5: Drying and Final Touches